vtexdocs/dev-portal-content/docs/vtex-io/Store-Framework-Apps/advanced-components/vtex-wish-list.md

      --header 'VtexIdClientAutCookie: {authToken}' \
 ```

-To search wishlist by user email:
+To search for a wishlist by user email:

 ```
 curl --request GET \